henrylaxen/datastar-haskell/README.md

 False.
 Setting it to True will enable debug messages printed to stdout so you can see what is being sent to the client (web browser)

+The readSignals function probably does not do what you expect.
+It returns a Data.Aeson Object, which is generally useless for Haskell programmers.
+You are better off reading the from your server and dealing with it directly.

 Finally, the demo, which you can try out by typing "./demo" in the top level directory and pointing your browser to: http://localhost:8000/